 ComputerWorks, ext.
 3413: ComputerWorks offers students the technological equipment needed to complete academic assignments.
-Students have access to IMB ThinkCentre PCs installed with Windows XP, Microsoft Office 2003 including Word for word-processing, PowerPoint for slide presentations, Excel for spreadsheets and charts, Publisher for publications, Access for databases, and InfoPath for creating forms.
+Students have access to IBM ThinkCentre PCs installed with Windows XP, Microsoft Office Suite including Word for word-processing, PowerPoint for slide presentations, Excel for spreadsheets and charts, Publisher for publications, Access for databases, and InfoPath for creating forms.
 Microsoft FrontPage 2002 for creating web pages is also installed on each computer.
 Students may use Internet Explorer to connect to the internet to view faculty web pages (spectrum), Blackboard, Web Express, Trojan email, student web pages (Prism), and MSN instant messenger.
 ComputerWorks continuously provides tutorial services to lab users who need help with the operation of computer hardware, scanner, typewriter, and navigation through software programs installed on the computers.
-The Coordinator and staff of ComputerWorks, located in 119 McCartha Hall, invites TROY students to "come see your technology fee at work" by frequently visiting the lab.
+The Coordinator and staff of ComputerWorks, located in 164 Smith Hall, invites TROY students to frequently visit the lab.
 For hours of operation go to ComputerWorks' web page at http://spectrum.troy.edu/~cw.

 Natural Science Center, ext.
 3139: The Natural Science Center provides free tutorial services in mathematics and science to Troy University students.
 The Center provides students with assistance outside of class in the areas of mathematics, physics, chemistry, and biology.
-The Natural Science Center also has computer programs, additional texts, "practice tests," and other learning aids designed to make study time more enjoyable and more profitable.
-The Natural Science Center is located in Math/Science Complex (MSCX) 215.
+The Natural Science Center also has computer programs, additional texts, practice tests, and other learning aids designed to make study time more enjoyable and more profitable.
+The Natural Science Center is located in Eldridge Hall, 126.
 Hours of operation are 8:00 a.m. to 5:00 p.m.
 Monday through Thursday, and 8:00 a.m. to 3:00 p.m.
 Fridays.
 Hours may vary depending on the term.
 However, hours will be posted.

 Writing Center, ext.
 3305: The Writing Center assists students in improving their writing skills.
-The Center provides diagnosis of writing skills, individualized writing instruction, preparation for standardized tests, workshops which cover a variety of writing-related topics, techniques in writing the research paper, vocabulary improvement, speech articulation, and help with critical reading and thinking skills.
+The Center provides diagnosis of writing skills, individualized writing instruction, workshops which cover a variety of writing-related topics, techniques in writing the research paper, vocabulary improvement, speech articulation, and help with critical reading and thinking skills.
 Resources available to provide these services include peer tutors, helpful handouts, dictionaries, reference books, audio-visual programs, a professional library, and computer programs.
 The Center also has several computers to assist student-writers in the revision process.
-The Writing Center is located in Wright Hall 133.
+The Writing Center is located in the Center for Student Success, Eldridge 124.
 Hours of operation are 8:00 a.m. to 5:00 p.m.
-Monday through Thursday and 8:00 a.m. to 2:00 p.m.
+Monday through Thursday and 8:00 a.m. to 3:00 p.m.
 Friday.
-Hours may vary depending on the term.
-Any changes in hours will be posted.
+Hours may vary during the summer semester, but any changes in hours will be posted.